rajibdas008/venia/README.md

 - **Filtering:** Allows users to filter products based on categories or price ranges.
 - **Responsive Design:** Ensures that the product list page looks good on both desktop and mobile devices.

+## Project Structure

 The project has the following structure:

 venia/
 │
 ├── index.html           # Main HTML file for the product list page │
 └── assets/              # Folder containing all static assets
     ├── css/             # Folder for CSS files
     │   ├── global-styles.css   # Global styles for the project
     │   └── responsive-styles.css # Responsive styles for different screen sizes
     │
-├── images/ # Folder for images used in the project
+    ├── images/          # Folder for images used in the project │
-│
-└── js/ # Folder for JavaScript files
-└── script.js # JavaScript file for interactivity and functionality
+    └── js/              # Folder for JavaScript files └── script.js   # JavaScript file for interactivity and functionality

-shell
-Copy code

 ### index.html